 Disclaimer: Some of the green links in this article help support Don’t Forget To Move at absolutely no extra cost to you.
 We’re not sponsored by these brands, they are simply products that we use and fully endorse for all our travels.
 If you feel like buying them through the link they cost exactly the same.
 You’ll also get extra travel karma knowing you’ve helped keep this website online to help more enthusiastic travelers like yourself!
 Cheers!

 What to Pack for Southeast Asia

 Self-Seal Dry Bag – Definitely one item that we’re excited to crack out along our travel.
 In the past we’ve seen a lot of people travel with them, but never really saw the use.
-Coming into the rainy season in Southeast Asia, and with lots of canoeing and beach activities, it’s good to have confidence that your electronics and gear is protected from the elements.
+Coming into the rainy season in Southeast Asia, and with lots of canoeing and beach activities, it’s good to have confidence that your electronics and travel gear is protected from the elements.

 1.5L Osprey hydration packs – Kind of like a CamelBak, these water bladders tuck into your backpack, connecting to a mouthpiece for hands free hydration.
 When temperatures and humidity are always scorching it’s super important to stay hydrated.
 If not for your health, at least to starve off that killer hangover the next day!